 III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
-(Core) III.A.1.b) A fellow must have satisfactorily completed program in obstetrics and gynecology that satisfies III.A.1.
-(Core) III.A.1.c) Fellow Eligibility Exception The Review Committee for Obstetrics and Gynecology will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) III.A.1.c).(1).(b) review and approval of the applicant's exceptional qualifications by the GMEC; and, III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
-(Core) III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
+(Core) III.A.1.b) Admission to a craniofacial surgery educational program is open to those who have satisfactorily completed a plastic surgery residency program that satisfies the requirements in III.A.1.
+(Detail) III.A.1.c) Fellow Eligibility Exception The Review Committee for Plastic Surgery will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) III.A.1.c).(1).(b) review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
+(Core) III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical

+Competency Committee within 12 weeks of matriculation.
 (Core)